ryanguill/emit/README.md

 You can also provide the eventName argument as an array of event names to listen on multiple events with the same handler.

-If you try to add an event listener which exceeds the limit, an exception of type Emit.Emit.maxListenersExceeded will be thrown.
+If you try to add an event listener which exceeds the limit, an exception of type Emit.maxListenersExceeded will be thrown.
 See setMaxListeners().  see also many().

 __on (required string eventName, required any listener, boolean async = false)__